tensorlayer/TensorLayer/docs/user/more.rst

 Engineer
 ^^^^^^^^^^^^^

 For people from industry, the contirbutors provided mass format-consistent examples covering computer vision, natural language processing and reinforcement learning.
-Besides, there are also many TensorFlow users implemented product-level examples including image captioning, semantic/instance segmentation, machine translation, chatbot and etc, which can be found online.
+Besides, there are also many TensorFlow users already implemented product-level examples including image captioning, semantic/instance segmentation, machine translation, chatbot and etc, which can be found online.
-Therefore, you may able to find that example close to your project.
+Therefore, you may able to find that example can be used in your project.

+`QQ group <https://github.com/zsdonghao/tensorlayer/blob/master/img/img_qq.png>`_ or `Wechat group <tensorlayer@gmail>`_.

 Researcher
 ^^^^^^^^^^^^^
-For people
+For people from academic,

 Visualization
 --------------